Soontao/light-odata/README.md

 use `ODataFilter` to filter data

-C4C only support AND operator between different fields, and OR operator between same field
+Most `SAP` systems only support `AND` operator between different fields, and `OR` operator between same field. (it depends on SAP Netweaver implementation)

-So you don't need to specify the operator between fields.
+So you don't need to specify the operator, like `and` `or`,  between fields.

 Though C4C only support AND operator in different fields, but for gt/lt/ge/le, you can use AND for filtering period data.